cpilson/CoderCamps-real_world_react/README.md

 # Part 04
 * Created a `middleware.js` to handle the Promise with promiseMiddleware.
 This will be a collection of functions that will run when we dispatch actions.
+* Rendered our article(s) and created a "dumb" component that receives props from `ArticlesList`, called `ArticleDetail`.

 <!--